Making an Impact Frequently Asked Questions

 Who can attend Making an Impact sessions?

-With a focus on postdocs and early career researchers, the Making an Impact Series is open to everyone with an interest in the research landscape, including PhD students, research fellows, PI’s, clinical research staff, and research related staff across all faculties.
+Staff at all career levels are invited to attend Making an Impact, such as academic and research staff with an interest in the research landscape, including research fellows, PI’s, clinical research staff, and research related staff across all faculties.

 How can I find out more about the Making an Impact programme?

-Staff can engage with short 45min sessions as well as more in depth 90-120 minute workshops.
+Staff can engage with 60-90 minute masterclasses and more in-depth 120-300 minute workshops.
 Varied and rich online resources, including podcasts and livestreams can also be accessed outside of the programmes timetable.
 The Making an Impact resource bank is available here

 Do I need to register for sessions?